monarch-initiative/mondo/_pages/faq.md

 ### Does the definition of 'equivalent-class' mapping require that the Mondo/Other relationship is strictly 1:1?

 The semantics of owl equivalentClass are such that all concepts are strictly identical in meaning.
 This always translates to a 1:1 mapping, except when we do a 'proxy merge' - we decide that two concepts in an external resource mean the same thing.
-This is rare, and the numbers usually come down as we work with the upstream to resolve this.
+This is not very common, and the numbers usually come down as we work with the source ontologies to resolve this.
 See [ticket](https://github.com/monarch-initiative/mondo/issues/936).

-{% comment %} ### What is an ontology? {% endcomment %}

 {% comment %} Review this page and add some more FAQs {% endcomment %}